Admission of International Students

 • Submit documents for extending your stay or visa no later than 20 business days before the expiration of the current term

-• Lease agreement
+• Tenancy agreement

 • Passport, along with a copy that includes all stamps